Federico Marchetti (businessman): Yoox

-Marchetti came upon the idea of combining the “exclusive” nature of luxury fashion with the full “accessibility” of the Internet.
+Marchetti came upon the idea of combining the "exclusive" nature of luxury fashion with the full "accessibility" of the Internet.
 In 1999 he developed a business plan for Yoox, whose name comes from the Y and X chromosomes, combined with the 00 from the binary of computer code.
 He then quit his consulting job, and after cold-calling venture capitalist Elserino Piol, who gave Marchetti 4.5 million euros in funding in March 2000 in exchange for 35% of the company, he created the Internet retailing company YOOX.

 In 2010, YOOX Group opened its first offices in China in the city of Shanghai, opening its first mono-brand site there, www.emporioarmani.cn.
-In 2012, YOOX Group partnered with Kering Group and the two established a joint venture that manages the mono-brand online stores of Kering’s luxury brands: Bottega Veneta, Saint Laurent, Alexander McQueen, Balenciaga, Sergio Rossi, Stella McCartney and Brioni.
+In 2012, YOOX Group partnered with Kering Group and the two established a joint venture that manages the mono-brand online stores of Kering's luxury brands: Bottega Veneta, Saint Laurent, Alexander McQueen, Balenciaga, Sergio Rossi, Stella McCartney and Brioni.

 Since 2014 Yoox has been selling works by artists such as Damien Hirst, Marc Quinn and Peter Blake and designs from companies like Cappellini, Alessi, and Kartell, which it took on as one of its mono-brand clients.

 In 2015 his company merged with Net-A-Porter, changing the name of the firm to YOOX Net-A-Porter Group, becoming the largest e-commerce fashion company in the world, and in 2018 the company was acquired by Richemont.
-In 2016, YOOX Net-A-Porter Group and Symphony, an entity controlled by Mohamed Alabbar’s family, established a joint venture to create a platform for online luxury retail for the Middle East.
+In 2016, YOOX Net-A-Porter Group and Symphony, an entity controlled by Mohamed Alabbar's family, established a joint venture to create a platform for online luxury retail for the Middle East.

+Other activities

+Marchetti is a Trustee of The King's Foundation, and the Circular Bioeconomy Alliance.
+He chairs the Sustainable Markets Initiative's Fashion Task Force, and sits on the Board of Armani.